-Don’t Announce That You’re Alone
+Don’t Announce That You’re Camping Alone

-If someone makes you feel uncomfortable, lie if you have to and say something like, “I have to go meet my friend,” or “My husband is just out for a run.” — anything you can think of to make the other person believe that you are not alone.
+If someone makes you feel uncomfortable, lie if you have to and say something like, “I have to go meet my friend,” or “My husband is just out for a hike.” — anything you can think of to make the other person believe that you are not alone.

 Consider Carrying Some Sort of Self-Defense

-In order to feel safe, some solo female campers may feel better carrying a self-defense device.
+In order to feel safe, some solo female campers may feel better about carrying a self-defense device.
 This can be anything from pepper spray or bear spray to a striking stick or personal panic alarm.
-Having a safety device within reach can make you feel more relaxed at camp.
+It could even be a firearm, whistle, or a knife.
+Whatever you’re comfortable with.

 I often sleep with my key fob near me in the tent.
 I figure if there was ever a problem in the middle of the night, my car alarm would certainly draw some attention to my campsite and perhaps chase someone away if they were up to no good.

 Avoid Tagging Your Location on Social Media

 Refraining from updating your current whereabouts on social media adds an extra level of safety, plus waiting until your home to post photos gives you the added benefit of being more present in the current moment while camping.

-9. Bring Your Dog
+Bring Your Dog